-There was no mature specimen in newly updated information in 2019.
+The majority of gonadal samples of females and males were identified as immature specimen in newly updated information in 2020.
 The smallest fork length of mature females and males were 97 and 93 cm, respectively (Figs. 9-11).
 Although the gonad weights and GSIs generally increased with the fork lengths, there is no clear separation boundary between mature and immature individuals.
 Most immature and mature samples overlapped in the ranges of the fork lengths, gonad weights and GSIs.
 And there was no overlapped for the samples with fork length less than about 90 cm (Figs. 10 and 11).

 According to the proportion of gonadal developmental stages by months, more mature female samples were regressed or regenerating stages during April to August than others, while most of mature male samples were regenerating stages during June to August (Fig. 12).
-The results of histological sections in this study indicated that mature fishes might migrate to the fishing ground of Taiwanese SBT fishery after reproductive activity.
-However, the fishing season of Taiwanese SBT longliner fishery was limited, it is necessary to collaborate with others researcher for improving the integrity of sample collection and coverages.
-It will be great helpful to develop the criteria of histological classification for gonadal maturity stages for understanding the reproductive biology of SBT.
+Based on the results of histological sections in this study indicated that mature fishes might migrate to the fishing ground of Taiwanese SBT fishery after reproductive activity.
+Because the fishing season of Taiwanese SBT longliner fishery was limited, it is helpful to collaborate with others researcher for improving the integrity of sample collection and coverages.
+And it is essential to develop the criteria of histological classification for gonadal maturity stages for better understanding the reproductive biology of SBT.